nubbsterr/ELK-SIEM-Setup/README.md

 Save the file and exit our text editor.
 Our next step is to literally create a PKI (Public Key Infrastructure) for ourselves.
 To do so, we will need keys and certificates, and of course, a certificate authority, which we will make using Elasticsearch's utilities.

 # Creating the CA and Generating Certificates
-Navigate to `/usr/share/elasticsearch` and run the following: `bin/elasticsearch-certutil ca --pem`.
+Navigate to `/usr/share/elasticsearch` and run the following: `sudo bin/elasticsearch-certutil ca --pem`.
 Elasticsearch-certutil will aid use with creating basic [X.509](https://www.techtarget.com/searchsecurity/definition/X509-certificate) certificates as well as signing them.
 The `ca --pem` bit will
 1) Create a new CA
 2) Create the CA certificate and private key in PEM format, as the command output will say.
 ![Running the command and seeing the output!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elastic-certutil-success.png)